Top 10 Underrated Monsters in Yu-Gi-Oh

 Admittedly, Simorgh has seen some spotlight, but never as much as it deserved.
 It's simply one of the best lockdowns available; opponents can't set any cards while it's out.
 This guards against flip monsters and traps, and crafty players would throw in Anti-Spell Fragrance to block opposing magic cards too!

 Beyond that, Simorgh wields impressive ATK and two effects to ease in its summoning, both of which depend on running dark and wind-attributed monsters.
 If you have a pendulum scale of at least 8, you can also pendulum summon this formidable winged beast to avoid tributing.

 Sure, Striker is weak and aging, but it brandishes a variety of nasty effects many duelists overlook.
 Check 'em out:

-- Special Summon it (and save your turn's Normal Summon) by banishing a Spell from your Graveyard
+- You can special summon it (and save your turn's normal summon) by banishing a spell from your graveyard

-- You take no battle damage with this card
+- You take no battle damage with battles involving this card

 Spell Striker enters with a free summon, lashes at your opponent regardless of defenders, and won't incur harm if it's attacked by a stronger opponent.
 Versatile, swift, and tricky, the card displays several impressive traits.

 Which monster do you favor?

 Many aspects of the game have changed since most of these cards debuted, but some still make appearances in current games.
 For the ones that don't, they still stand as a testament to powerful underrated monsters of days past, and I eagerly await what Yu-Gi-Oh's future sets will bring.
 How will Konami's next designs after link summoning change the game, and will any of these cards undergo a reemergence?